 Do: Leave No Trace

 Leave nature better than you found it.
 Wherever you’re camping, hiking, or skiing – pack your trash out.
-Don’t be the person who attempts to bury any toilet paper in the winter – the ground is too hard, and some poor spring camper will likely make a gross discovery.
 Also, remember to Recreate Responsibly!
 Research site availability ahead of time, as some areas are closed during the winter months.
 Use common sense and avoid risky behaviors that could result in injury.

 Don’t: Skimp on Firewood!